How to Become a Nevada School Counselor

 Fulfill educational requirements through one of the following avenues:

-1. Earn a Master’s degree in Counseling from a regionally accredited school and complete at least 36 semester hours of graduate credit in school counseling.
+1. Earn a master’s degree in counseling from a regionally accredited school and complete at least 36 semester hours of graduate credit in school counseling; OR

-2. Or earn a Master’s degree in any field, complete 36 semester hours of graduate coursework in school counseling and have at least two years experience as a teacher.
+2. Earn a master’s degree in any field, complete 36 semester hours of graduate coursework in school counseling, and have at least two years of experience as a teacher.

 Step Two: